 We train all ages in essential, genuine survival techniques through carefully designed training courses in a mixture of indoor and outdoor instruction.
 Additionally, our courses will also teach you resilience, resourcefulness, teamwork, problem solving, as well as the core discipline of survival.

-Our well-structured courses are designed to span a range of specialist knowledge and skill sets, from the priorities of survival (click on one of our two basic courses above for the ‘Top 5 survival priorities’) to modern and traditional skill sets.
+Our well-structured courses are designed to span a range of specialist knowledge and skill sets, from the priorities of survival (click on our Essential Basic Survival Course above for the ‘Top 5 survival priorities’), to modern and traditional skill sets.

 >> You will learn how to convert undrinkable seawater into fresh drinking water, using an improvised desalination device (*part of the Specialist Survival Course).

 >> There’s even a component where you will learn how to make an easier version of snowshoes (compared to the tennis-racquet-style snowshoes shown in most survival books) – that can be used to walk on deep snow, as well as across boggy marshland or rain-drenched plateaus (*part of the Advanced Survival Course).

 >> And learn how to construct a Teepee shelter to help you survive the elements (*part of the Intermediate Survival Course).

 There are a number of key areas of bushcraft that we cover in our courses…but we do like to focus on more modern methods as well, because we should use modern techniques if they’ve been tried and tested out in the field.

 We cater to suit all levels of experience: from the novice to the experienced outdoorsperson, and our variety of engaging courses will appeal to: